-Every child under 19 years old (or 24 for full-time students), who files as part of their parents’ tax return, is allowed a certain amount of “unearned income” at a reduced tax rate.
-In 2016, for example, the first $1,050 is considered tax-free, and the next $1,050 is taxed at the child’s bracket, which is 10% for federal income tax.
-Anything above those amounts is taxed at the parents’ rate, which may be as high as 35%.
+Every child under 19 years old (or 24 for full-time students) who files as part of their parents’ tax return is allowed a certain amount of “unearned income” at a reduced tax rate.
+In 2016, for example, the first $1,050 is considered tax-free, and the next $1,050 is taxed at the child’s bracket, which is 10 percent for federal income tax.
+Anything above those amounts is taxed at the parents’ rate, which may be as high as 35 percent.
 This exemption is per child, not per account.

-A withdrawal can be initiated by the custodian for the benefit of the child as long as the expenses are for legitimate needs.
-Any expense that is for the benefit of the child, such as pre-college educational expenses, may be paid from the custodial account, at the custodian’s discretion.
+A custodian can initiate a withdrawal for the benefit of the child as long as the expenses are for legitimate needs.
+Any expense that is for the benefit of the child, such as precollege educational expenses, may be paid from the custodial account, at the custodian’s discretion.
 Unlike other college savings accounts, however, these expenses are not limited to education and can be used for anything related to the child.
-Likewise, once your child becomes a legal adult, they can use the money without limitations.
+Likewise, upon becoming a legal adult, the child can use the money without limitations.

 Custodial accounts are considered an asset of the child and are counted against financial aid.
-Approximately 20% of these assets will be expected to be used toward funding a student’s education in any given year.
+Approximately 20 percent of these assets will be expected to be used toward funding a student’s education in any given year.

 There are no contribution limits.
-However, someone setting aside money in one of these accounts needs to be aware of how larger gifts affect their annual gift tax and lifetime estate tax exclusions, so it is helpful to consult a financial advisor.
+However, someone setting aside money in one of these accounts needs to be aware of how larger gifts affect their annual gift tax and lifetime estate tax exclusions.
+Consulting a financial adviser is helpful.